GET IN TOUCH

 When Debt Is Fully Paid

 A levy must be released once the outstanding debt, including accrued interest and collection fees, has been fully paid.
 After payment, the Department issues a release notice to the financial institution, allowing account holders to regain access to funds.
-Proof of payment, such as a certified copy of a cashier’s check or confirmation from Hawaii Tax Online, ensures that the release is processed promptly.
-If multiple levies exist, the release applies only to the specific account or debt resolved.
+Proof of payment, such as an electronic payment confirmation through Hawaii Tax Online, ensures that the release is processed promptly.

-Hardship releases, exemptions, and full payment are the primary methods for stopping or resolving a levy.
-Each option requires documentation and timely action within the waiting period.
-Taxpayers who submit accurate financial records and act quickly are more likely to protect exempt funds, prevent seizure of essential items, and demonstrate compliance with the state’s laws.
+Exemptions and full payment are the primary methods for stopping or resolving a levy.
+Each option requires documentation and timely action.
+Taxpayers who submit accurate financial records and act quickly are more likely to protect exempt funds, prevent seizure of essential items, and demonstrate compliance with the state's laws.

 Long-Term Consequences of Ignoring a Bank Levy